Carolyn Fischer

 Carolyn Fischer is an environmental economist.
 She was born in Ontario, later moving to the United States.
 She is a senior fellow for Resources for the Future, as well as being a Canada 150 Research Chair in Climate Economics, Innovation, and Policy.
 She is also a professor of environmental and natural resource economics at Vrije Universiteit-Amsterdam.

-Education
+Early life and education

+Born in Waterloo, Ontario, Fischer is the daughter of Charlotte Froese Fischer and Patrick C. Fischer.
 In 1997, Fischer earned a PhD in economics from the University of Michigan at Ann Arbor.